|Folder for files

 ANSI - dependent on Windows OS code page - The texts are saved using the national code page based on Windows OS setting.
 This method does not allow saving multilingual texts coded by different language code pages simultaneously (e.g. German and Czech).

-UTF8 (Unicode) - independent on Windows OS code page - The text are saved using the universal UTF8 Unicode coding.
+UTF8 (Unicode) - independent on Windows OS code page - The texts are saved using the universal UTF8 Unicode coding.

 This method is independent on Windows OS codepage setting, and also on the application main language setting (see the "Main language of runtime" configurator).
 This method allows saving multilingual texts coded by differnt code pages simultaneously (e.g. German and Russian).